Comparing Orbit International (ORBT) & Its Competitors

 |-4.43%

 34.0% of shares of all “Electronic components, not elsewhere classified” companies are held by institutional investors.
 11.3% of Orbit International shares are held by insiders.
 Comparatively, 19.6% of shares of all “Electronic components, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-Orbit International has a beta of 0.56, meaning that its stock price is 44% less volatile than the S&P 500.
-Comparatively, Orbit International’s rivals have a beta of -1.36, meaning that their average stock price is 236% less volatile than the S&P 500.
+Orbit International has a beta of 0.57, indicating that its share price is 43% less volatile than the S&P 500.
+Comparatively, Orbit International’s rivals have a beta of -1.35, indicating that their average share price is 235% less volatile than the S&P 500.

 Orbit International Company Profile